pkottenbreit/cs207/README.md

 n/a | 12 hours of testing in-game is complete on new DCS_BIOS system | Nov 28
 n/a | Joy2Key solution is implemented | n/a

+We met all of our major milestones, although some were pushed back by up to a week to accomodate late shipping, changing plans, and a snow-delayed visit to the CNC machine in Saskatoon.

 ### Major barriers encountered
 This project sailed by quite easily.
 Although the timeline shifted slightly, there was nothing outside the bounds of 'reasonable'.
 We changed strategies about 4 times before settling on the simplest and most robust solution.
 Am I glad that we did not go ahead with daisy-chaining multiple arduinos via the "Wire" library to virtually expand the number of I/O ports.
 Although I would have liked to create a general purpose device that could communicate two-ways with most games, this simply isn't supported by the majority of games out there.
 For now, using a MEGA with DCS-BIOS will have to do.

 ## What we would do differently next time

+skip arduino, go for pre-programmed directly
+Make the box heavier, shorter, and with rubber feet to prevent sliding. more buttons / more generalized and less locked in for DCS

 ## Recommended extensions going forward